typesandtimes/tale/_drafts/decades.md

 Elsewhere, back to the whole US, the legal language around the decennial census itself does not seem to mention "decade" anywhere, not in any historic iteration of the Census Act and, surprisingly, not in the [US Code TItle 13](https://www.law.cornell.edu/uscode/text/13) that characterizes the census process.

+Our census occurs in the `0` years but there's no qualification that these _begin_ each decade.
+In a 1908 American Statistical Association [survey of census methodology across the Americas](https://www.jstor.org/stable/2275965), however, sheds some light on the counting in this field:

+> The most generally accepted dates for a decennial census are those that begin or end decades.
+The tenth year of the decade has been accepted in the United States and in several European countries, and in Brazil.
+England and most of her colonies accept the first year of the decade.[^censusarticle]

+The US census occurs in the `0` years, referred to as the tenth (last) years of the decades, while the UK census occurs in the `1` years, referred to as the first years.

+Altogether it seems that decennial censuses suggest the Ordinal position on decades.

+# Enter the Journalists

+With the geek and wonky authorities taking contradictory positions on the decade question, what about popular usage in the archives of major newspapers and other such publications?

+...

+With all the discord around counting decades, how do we resolve the dilemma?
+To better equip ourselves with the tools to conclusively resolve it, we should first look to _the century dilemma_.

 * Give ISO definition
 * Give census definition